Acne can be a long-term (chronic) condition. But even if it occurs only during the

 the surface looks smoother and fresher.
 You will typically need 5 to 7 days at home

-series of treatments that don’t require the same downtime.
+done in a series of treatments that don’t require the same downtime.

 Chemical peels.
 Chemical peels are often used to minimize sun-damaged skin, irregular color (pigment),